-The Multicenter Perioperative Outcomes Group is an international consortium of over 50 anesthesiology and surgical departments of institutions with perioperative information systems.
-The goals of MPOG are to accelerate outcomes research and investigate perioperative clinical practices to advance knowledge and improve patient care.
+The Multicenter Perioperative Outcomes Group is an international consortium of over 60 anesthesiology and surgical departments of institutions with perioperative information systems.
+The goals of MPOG are to promote safe and evidence-based perioperative care for all patients through collaboration, research, education, and quality improvement. .

 What data elements are tracked within MPOG?

 The MPOG database contains high-quality data relevant to perioperative patient care.
 These include minute-to-minute physiologic data as recorded within the intraoperative record, as well as minute-to-minute patient care interventions including medication administration, fluid/blood product administration, ventilator settings, and procedure times.

 In addition to intraoperative anesthesia record information, the MPOG database records:

 - Preop/PACU data – the MPOG data extract includes 4 hours before Anesthesia Start through 6 hours after Anesthesia End.

 - Patient diagnoses – available by discharge diagnoses, professional fee data, and the Anesthesia History & Physical